cdebacco/tcec_sampling/README.md

 The TcecSampler.sample method has many options.
 For a full overview type `help(TcecSampler().sample)`.
 Some of the notable ones are:

 - **count_type**: either `'nodes'` or `'edges'`, defaults to `'nodes'`.
-How to count the sample size
+How to count the sample size.
 - **weight_feature**: as the TCEC algorithm works on weighted non negative graphs, one may wish to use a non binary edge representation. weight_feature is the key that is used to retrieve the edge value from the adjacency dictionary returned by the functions `successors` and `predecessors`.
 Notice that if passed as input, the argument weight_feature must be present as key of every adjacency dictionary returned from the two functions.
-- **leaderboard_size**: size of the leaderboard kept by the algorithm, as from reference paper
+- **leaderboard_size**: size of the leaderboard kept by the algorithm, as from reference paper [1].
 - **neigh_eval_frac**: float in the range (0, 1].
 The randomization level `p` in the reference paper.
-It is the random fraction of new neighbours explored at every sampling step
+It is the random fraction of new neighbours explored at every sampling step.
-- **max_time**: float, in seconds. maximum sampling time before stopping, even if the required sampled size has not been reached
+- **max_time**: float, in seconds.
+Maximum sampling time before stopping, even if the required sampled size has not been reached.
 - **save_every_n**: int.
 Number of sampled nodes or edges (according to count_type) between intermediate savings of the sampled subgraph in pickle format.
-In case it is passed, also the argument saving_path, specifying the path to the saved graph, has to be passed.
+In case this parameter is passed, one should also pass the argument `saving_path`, specifying the path to the saved graph.
+- **saving_path**: path.
+Output file for the sampled network.
 - **verbose**: bool.
-If True, print intermediate messages about the status of the sampling procedure
+If True, print intermediate messages about the status of the sampling procedure.

-All these arguments are saved as attributes of the TcecSampler instance after the call of .sample method.
-In addition, the .subG attribute stores the sampled graph as a networkx object.
+All these arguments are saved as attributes of the TcecSampler instance after the call of `.sample method`.
+In addition, the `.subG` attribute stores the sampled graph as a networkx object.